 Updates to the FMGC will be made as needed.
 When possible, changes will be made annually to coincide with the beginning of the state’s fiscal year, September 1.
 However, updates may be made more frequently when significant changes require more timely revisions.
 The date a section was last updated is identified at the beginning of the section.

-Archives
+Change Log & Archives

-Requirements that are replaced or updated will be described in to this manual.
+Requirements that are replaced or updated will be described in Appendix L to this manual.
 Please refer to Appendix L to this manual for instructions for accessing or requesting archived material.

 To FMGC Table of Contents